In Depth Baby Product Reviews Led by a Pediatrician

 Kid's Comfort

-The Babyzen has some features we like for kid comfort, but overall, it doesn't stand out in this metric and earned an average score.
+The Babyzen has some features we like for kid comfort, but overall, it doesn't stand out and is largely average.

 Seat